bsjerps/qdda/README.md

 net capacity = required space on an XtremIO X2

 ## Future
-- Multithreading support (almost done, huge speed boost)
+- More storage arrays
+- More special database queries
-- Validate various compression methods (starting with VMAX all-flash)
+- Multiple compression methods

 ## Licensing